81 Pages Posted: 8 Sep 2016 Last revised: 8 May 2017

 The belief that immigrants are crossing the border, in the stealth of night, with nefarious desires to bring violence, crime, and drugs to the United States has long been part of the public imagination.
 Studies and statistics overwhelmingly establish the falsehood of this rhetoric.
 The facts are that non-citizens commit fewer crimes and reoffend less often than citizens.
 But facts do not stop the myth.
-Even supporters of immigration reform often will point out that they will help deserving immigrants but will deport those with criminal convictions, or at least those who committed violent crimes.
+Even supporters of immigration reform often will point out that they will help deserving immigrants but will deport the undeserving ones, particularly those with criminal convictions, and especially those who committed violent crimes.

-This Article draws upon empirical data to show that, as predicted by the Justices, a faithful adherence to Descamps and Mathis will be eliminating numerous offenses from having ACCA and IIRIRA consequences on a case-by-case, statute-by-statute basis.
+This Article draws upon empirical data to show that, as predicted by the Justices, a faithful adherence to Descamps and Mathis will eliminate numerous offenses from having ACCA and IIRIRA consequences on a case-by-case, statute-by-statute basis.

 As a normative matter, I contend that this result is the proper one.
-Prosecutors, judges, and policy makers are embracing this reality in the ACCA context, in part because the federal court can tailor the sentence to the type of conduct underlying the offense without regard to prior crimes.
+Prosecutors, judges, and policy makers are embracing this reality in the ACCA context.
 The same result should be embraced in the immigration context.
-IIRIRA’s reliance on crimes to serve as immigration grounds is too arbitrary, too unjust, and simply out of proportion to how the criminal courts considered the seriousness (or lack thereof) of the crime.
-For example, a man who had been in the United States with a green card for 40 years was deported over stealing a $2 can of beer.
-Although a federal court reversed the deportation, the case illustrates that figuring out who is dangerous and who is not based on a criminal record is not an efficient or effective method of immigration enforcement.
+IIRIRA’s reliance on convictions to serve as immigration violations is too arbitrary, too expensive, and simply out of proportion to how the criminal courts considered the seriousness (or lack thereof) of the crime.
+Instead, Congress must repeal IIRIRA and return to a system whereby criminal offenders were subjected to individualized assessments.
+Those who made more contributions to the country stayed, and those who did not, left.
+The experiment of presuming that a conviction is a marker of character has failed.
+Immigration law must return to grading crimes by their actual seriousness instead of assuming that categories of crimes adequately sort out who should or should not remain.

 Keywords: Mathis, Descamps, crimes, immigration, collateral consequences, ACCA, IIRIRA, immigration consequences of criminal convictions, proportionality, removal, deportation, statutory interpretation, categorical approach, modified categorical, divisibility, indivisible, divisible, textual-approach